What is the difference between a cosmetic

 - dressings or bandages.

 All surgery carries some degree of risk.
-Some of the possible complications of breast implant surgery include:
+Some of the possible complications of breast augmentation surgery include:

 - changes in breast and nipple sensation